PenHsuanWang/ml-system/src/ml_core/README.md

 * Prepare the data loader for batching and feeding data to the training loop.
 * Initialization the Trainer with the model and the converted training data.

+## Introduction to Components Modules

+---

+#### 2.1 Data Processor

+In the machine learning pipeline, the data_processor component plays a pivotal role as a converter responsible for transforming data obtained from the initial stages of data collection and basic cleaning.
+Typically, this data arrives in the form of a pandas DataFrame, which is a structured and tabular representation of the dataset.

+The primary function of the data_processor is to convert this DataFrame into a more suitable format for machine learning tasks, which often involves transforming it into a numpy ndarray.
+This conversion is essential to ensure compatibility with various machine learning algorithms and techniques.

+**API introduction**

+**TimeSeriesDataProcessor**

+Within our project, we provide a specialized data_processor known as `TimeSeriesDataProcessor`.
+This component is designed specifically for handling time series data, a common and crucial data format in many machine learning applications.
+The `TimeSeriesDataProcessor` is engineered to perform the following key tasks:

+1. **Sliding Window Transformation:** It converts the original time series data in the DataFrame into a sequence of sliding windows, effectively segmenting the data into more manageable and informative chunks.
+This segmentation is particularly useful for capturing temporal patterns and dependencies in the data.

+2. **Feature Scaling:** To ensure that all features within the dataset have a consistent impact on the machine learning model, the `TimeSeriesDataProcessor` also performs feature scaling.
+This involves standardizing or normalizing the data, bringing it to a common scale.

+By utilizing the `TimeSeriesDataProcessor`, data scientists can streamline the process of preparing time series data for machine learning tasks.
+It simplifies the conversion from a pandas DataFrame to a structured numpy ndarray, and by incorporating sliding window transformations and feature scaling, it empowers data scientists to harness the temporal dynamics within their data effectively.

+#### 2.2 Data Loader: Bridging Data and Model

+In this section, we'll explore the Data Loader, a crucial part of our project that helps connect the data processed by the Data Processor to our machine learning model.
+Think of it as the middleman between the data and the model, ensuring everything is in the right format for our model to understand.

+**Converting Data Types**

+One of the Data Loader's primary jobs is to convert the processed data, which is initially in the form of a numpy ndarray, into a format that our model can work with efficiently.
+For example, if we're using PyTorch, our model needs the data in torch.Tensor format.
+The Data Loader handles this conversion seamlessly, making sure the data aligns perfectly with what our model expects.

+**Data Batching and Shuffling**

+But the Data Loader doesn't stop at conversion; it has another critical function.
+During the model's training phase, it's often helpful to process data in batches and shuffle it to improve learning.
+The Data Loader can take care of this too.
+It splits the data into manageable chunks (batches) and shuffles it, which can significantly enhance how our model learns from the data.

+**Extensibility with OCP**

+One neat thing about our DataLoader module is that it's designed with an eye on the future.
+It follows the Open-Closed Principle (OCP), which means it's open for extension.
+This allows us to add new features and capabilities to the Data Loader down the road, making it adaptable to our project's evolving needs.

+#### 2.3 Model Trainer: Executing the Machine Learning Training Loop

+In this section, we dive into the Model Trainer, a critical component responsible for executing the machine learning training loop.
+This code snippet handles the training of our model using the data processed and prepared by the previous stages, specifically the Data Processor and Data Loader.

+**Training the Model**

+The core of this implementation lies in training the machine learning model.
+It provides a robust and configurable training loop, making it easy to set parameters and fine-tune the model.
+With this Model Trainer, you can effortlessly customize various aspects of the training process to ensure your model learns effectively from the data.

+**Preparing for Deployment**

+As the training loop progresses, the Model Trainer records essential metrics and performance data.
+These metrics are stored in MLflow, providing a comprehensive record of how the model performs during training.
+This step ensures that you have a detailed overview of your model's learning process, which is invaluable for further analysis and optimization.

+**Continuous Improvement**

+One notable feature of our Model Trainer is its adaptability.
+It allows for continuous improvement and model updates as new data becomes available or as the project evolves.
+This adaptability ensures that your model remains effective and accurate over time, aligning perfectly with the ever-changing nature of machine learning projects.

+In summary, the Model Trainer executes the heart of our machine learning project, handling the training loop with ease and flexibility.
+It not only prepares the model for deployment but also enables continuous refinement and optimization, making it an indispensable component in our machine learning pipeline.

+---

 ## Data Preprocessor

 The `Data Preprocessor` takes the raw data frame from the Fetcher and transforms it, making it suitable for training.
 For instance, if you're using a PyTorch NN model, the preprocessor will convert the DataFrame into `torch.Tensor`.